DCC-EX/dcc-ex.github.io/docs/about/contributing/github.rst

 All development and documentation related repositories are located in the `DCC-EX GitHub organisation <https://github.com/DCC-EX>`_.

-Depending on the editing platform of your choice, you may get all the Git functionality you need, however you may optionally want to install GitHub Desktop or Sourcetree for getting a good idea on the state of the various DCC++ EX repositories.
+Depending on the editing platform of your choice, you may get all the Git functionality you need, however you may optionally want to install GitHub Desktop or Sourcetree for getting a good idea on the state of the various |DCC-EX| repositories.

 Code contribution process
 ==========================

-When contributing any code to any of our repositories, no matter if you're a direct DCC++ EX team member or an external contributor, we ask that you abide by Git best practice which is to:
+When contributing any code to any of our repositories, no matter if you're a direct |DCC-EX| team member or an external contributor, we ask that you abide by Git best practice which is to:

 1. Create a fork of the appropriate repository (only required for external contributors, team members skip this step).
 2. Create a branch for all new features, bug fixes, or other updates; please don't work directly on main/master branches.